Thomas' Legion of Indians and Highlanders

 Mary Todd Lincoln, the wife of President Lincoln.

-General William E. "Grumble" Jones: West Point-class of 1848, and classmate of the eminent Union General John Buford.
-General Jones
+General William E. "Grumble" Jones: West Point-class of 1848, and classmate of Union General John Buford.
+General Jones was killed

 General Braxton Bragg: Native North Carolinian.
-Graduated West Point 1837, fought in the Seminole War, and Mexican War.
-He is considered by many the most controversial
+Graduated West Point 1837, fought in the Seminole and Mexican Wars.
+He remains the most controversial

-69th North Carolina Regiment was initially named the "Highland Rangers" and 1st Regiment, Thomas’ Legion.
-There are
+69th North Carolina Regiment was initially known as the "Highland Rangers" and 1st Regiment, Thomas’ Legion.
+While there

-75 references to "Thomas' Legion" in the Official Records of the Union and Confederate Armies.
-The Thomas Legion’s components
+are 75 references to "Thomas' Legion" in the Official Records of the Union and Confederate Armies, the unit operated under

 Battalion), Walker's Regiment, Thomas’ Regiment-North Carolina, Thomas’ Regiment-North Carolina Volunteers, and

 Companies.”
-There was also John T. Levi's Light Artillery Battery, and later it was named Barr's Light
+There was also John T. Levi's Light Artillery Battery, which was later referred to as Barr's

-Artillery Battery.
-Colonel Will Thomas even recruited 20 Cherokee Bodyguard, aka Life Guard.
+Light Artillery Battery.
+Colonel Thomas even recruited 20 Cherokee Bodyguards, which he had on occasion called his Life Guard.

 The constant shifting of the unit's

-components makes a complete count very difficult.
-Although Companies A and L of the 16th North Carolina Infantry
+components makes a complete count of the Thomas Legion rather difficult.
+Although Companies A and L of the 16th North

-Regiment transferred into Thomas’ Legion, some of the legion’s companies were transferred to the 39th
+Carolina Infantry transferred to Thomas’ Legion, some of the legion’s companies were transferred

-North Carolina Infantry Regiment and to various Tennessee Cavalry Regiments.
-Later, many companies were transferred back to
+to the 39th North Carolina Regiment and to various Tennessee cavalry regiments.
+Later, many companies were transferred back

-the Thomas Legion.
-One count has Thomas’ Legion at 2,800, however, it is doubtful that on any occasion the legion mustered
+to the Thomas Legion.
+One count has Thomas’ Legion at 2,800, but it is doubtful that on any occasion the legion mustered

 more than "2,556."